brmgf/chess-game/README.md

 ![](https://github.com/brmgf/chess-game/blob/main/chess.gif)

 ## Instructions to play:
-After you download the file, go to the bin folder, open your favorite command prompt and type *java application/Program*
+After you download the file, go to the src folder, open your favorite command prompt and type *java application/Program*

 You're ready to start! :girl: